awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/join-1.png)

 When you choose **Configure** to configure your join, you see results similar to those shown in the following image\.
 Your join configuration is display in the left panel\.
 You can use this panel to choose the joined dataset name, join type, and columns to join\.
 The main panel displays three tables\.
-The top two tables display the Left and Right datasets on the left and right respectively\.
+The top two tables display the left and right datasets on the left and right respectively\.
 Under this table, you can preview the joined dataset\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/join-2.png)